simon-hirst/Planets/README.md

 Then, navigate to Planets.Front\planets and run 'yarn install' followed by 'yarn start', or 'npm install' and 'npm start'.
 Although the node modules are included in the repo, so yarn/npm install should not be needed.
 The frontend will then start on http://localhost:3000

 # Usage
-Every time you run the backend service, the database will be reseeded with the default data.
+If you want to revert the database to the default seed data, delete app.db and then run 'dotnet ef database update' within the project folder.

+To edit planets, you need to provide a password for security demonstration, this is set to "DootrixTest".